What it's like trying to survive without water in Jackson, Mississippi - KVIA

 No water to flush toilets or brush teeth

-Crudup said that although there was no water last night, this morning there was enough water to flush toilets, but the water is discolored and not safe to drink.
+Crudup, however, said that although there was no water Monday night, on Tuesday there was enough water to flush toilets, but the water is discolored and not safe to drink.

 He and his family used bottled water this morning to brush their teeth.